San228155/Santiago-Ornelas-Ramirez-DE/harris_county_housing_market_stability_pipeline/README.md

     - types of other tables (update)

-### How to run this project

-1. In Databricks, go to Repos → Add Repo → paste this GitHub URL.

 ### Output & Data Contracts

 Final, analytics-ready tables are published in the Gold layer